barnslig/rev42-recipe/README.md

 Recipe
 ------
 We are working on the initial (and forkable) version.
-The idea of Leonard is to combine juice (referring to Rainer at CCC HH who said that nerds consuming only pizza and club-mate had an unhealthy lifestyle) with caffeine and Yerba Mate.
+The idea of Leonard is to combine juice (referring to Rainer at CCC HH who said that nerds only consume pizza and club-mate had an unhealthy lifestyle) with caffeine and Yerba Mate.
 Whereas Oleander wants to develop a drink without juice.
 Surely not easy...

 ### Oleander's __initial__ version ###
 #### Partslist ####